SC directs state boards to declare internal assessment results by July 31 | Law-Order

 - India

-The Supreme Court on Thursday directed the state boards to declare internal assessment results of Class 12 examination by July 31, making it clear that there can't be a ''fit-all'' scheme and each board was autonomous and free to formulate its own evaluation method for students.
+The Supreme Court on Thursday directed all the state boards to declare results of internal assessment of Class 12 examination by July 31, making it clear that each board is free to formulate its own evaluation method for students and there can’t be a ''fit-all'' scheme.

-Stating that it will not pass any direction for having a uniform scheme for assessment across the country, the apex court directed the state boards to ensure that scheme be formulated at the earliest and not later than 10 days from Thursday.
+The apex court, which said it would not pass any direction for a uniform assessment scheme across the country for students whose board exams have been cancelled amid the COVID-19 pandemic, directed the state boards to ensure that schemes are formulated and notified at the earliest and not later than 10 days from Thursday.

-A bench of Justices A M Khanwilkar and Dinesh Maheshwari observed that each board will have to evolve their own scheme.
+A bench of Justices A M Khanwilkar and Dinesh Maheshwari observed that each board is autonomous and they will have to evolve their own scheme for assessment.

-"We direct the boards to ensure that the scheme be formulated at the earliest and not later than 10 days from today and also declare the internal assessment results by July 31, 2021, like the time line specified for CBSE and CISCE," the bench said in its order.
+“We direct all the state boards to ensure that the schemes are formulated and notified at the earliest and not later than 10 days from today and also declare the results of internal assessment by July 31, 2021, which is the time-line specified for CBSE and ICSE boards in terms of our order dated June 22..,” the bench said in its order.

-The top court was hearing a plea which has sought directions to states to not hold board examinations in view of the COVID-19 pandemic.
-"We make it clear that each board may formulate their own scheme.
-However, we further make it clear that we are not endorsing the correctness and validity of scheme that will be formulated by the concerned board..," the bench said.
+The top court was hearing a plea which has sought directions to the states not to hold board exams because of the pandemic.

+The bench noted in its order that counsel appearing for Haryana has submitted that a clarification be issued that respective boards were free to formulate their own schemes being autonomous and independent bodies.
+“We have no difficulty in acceding to this submission,” the bench said, adding, “In other words, we make it clear that each board may formulate its own scheme.
+However, we further make it clear that we are not endorsing the correctness and validity of the proposed schemes, to be so formulated by the concerned boards.
+That will be considered on its own merits, if and when occasion arises.”
+It noted that Assam has filed an affidavit saying that Class 10 and 12 examinations have been cancelled and the scheme is being formulated by the concerned boards for allocation of internal assessment marks.
+“That be done expeditiously.
+In addition, the scheme must provide for a proper mechanism for redressal of dispute or grievance of the students after declaration of results, as has been done in the case of CBSE and ICSE boards,” the bench said.

+It also noted that National Institute of Open Schooling (NIOS) has cancelled the board exams and is in the process of formulating the scheme for assessment.

-During the hearing conducted through video-conferencing, the bench was told by an advocate appearing in the matter that state boards which have cancelled the class 12 examinations amid the pandemic may be asked to have a uniform scheme for assessing students.
+During the hearing conducted through video-conferencing, the bench was informed by an advocate appearing in the matter that state boards which have cancelled the Class 12 exams may be asked to have a uniform scheme for assessing students.

-"That may not be acceptable because every state board has their own scheme.
+“That may not be acceptable because every state board has their own scheme.
 It cannot be uniform.
 We are not going to direct for uniform scheme.
-Each board will have to evolve their own scheme," the bench said, adding that each board is different and autonomous.
+Each board will have to evolve their own scheme,” the bench said.

 “There cannot be a fit-all scheme,” the bench observed, adding, “We have made it clear that each board is autonomous and they will have their own scheme”.